-This Bruschetta with Mozzarella is the easiest cold summer appetizer.
+This easy Bruschetta with Mozzarella is the perfect cold summer appetizer.
 It is full of grape tomatoes, mozzarella pearls, fresh basil, and garlic.
-Serve this mixture on top of baked slices of baguette drizzled with lots of olive oil and sprinkled with sea salt.
-Oh and you can’t forget the balsamic glaze on top.
-Simple, fresh, and delicious!
+Serve this mixture on top of baked slices of baguette drizzled with balsamic glaze.

 Servings: 6 people

 - 2-3 cloves garlic pressed or minced

 - ¼ cup basil ribbons chiffonade, see photos above

 - 2 Tablespoons olive oil plus more for brushing the bread

 - fresh cracked pepper

 - 1 small baguette sliced ½ inch thick*

 Review all recipe notes and instructions before beginning.

 Stack 3-4 basil leaves on top of each other.
 Roll them up as tightly as possible.